Serbia Country Summary

 Sanctions

-The UK National Crime Agency has issued a Red Alert regarding Russia's attempts to bypass sanctions through intermediary countries, including Serbia.
-Businesses are advised to exercise caution with transactions involving high-priority items that may be used in sanctions evasion, as new US sanctions expand the scope of sanctionable conduct in the Western Balkans.
+The UK National Crime Agency has issued a Red Alert regarding Russia's attempts to evade sanctions through intermediary countries, including Serbia.
+The alert highlights specific transaction red flags and emphasizes the need for businesses to conduct due diligence, particularly concerning high-priority items that may be used in sanctions circumvention.

 Bribery & Corruption